Dermatologic and ocular manifestations of inflammatory bowel disease

 The pathogenesis of extraintestinal manifestations in patients with IBD is incompletely understood.
 However, it is hypothesized that the diseased gastrointestinal mucosa may trigger an immune response at the extraintestinal site due to shared epitopes .
 Triggers of the autoimmune response in certain organs may be influenced by genetic factors.
 Associations of extraintestinal manifestations of IBD with major histocompatibility complex loci have also been demonstrated .
 As an example, HLA-B27 and HLA-B58 are associated with ocular inflammation in patients with IBD.

 Erythema nodosum — Erythema nodosum is the most common dermatologic manifestation of inflammatory bowel disease (IBD), occurring in 3 to 10 percent of patients with ulcerative colitis and 4 to 15 percent of patients with Crohn disease .
 Lesions typically consist of raised, tender, red or violet subcutaneous nodules that are 1 to 5 cm in diameter (picture 1).
 The nodules are most commonly located on the extensor surfaces of the extremities, particularly over the anterior tibial area.
 Biopsy of these lesions shows focal panniculitis.
 However, the diagnosis is most often clinical, and biopsy is required only in atypical cases (eg, patients with no lesions on the legs, persistence beyond six to eight weeks, or the development of ulceration).
-(See "Erythema nodosum", section on 'Clinical features'.)
+(See "Erythema nodosum".)

 - Bernstein CN, Blanchard JF, Rawsthorne P, Yu N. The prevalence of extraintestinal diseases in inflammatory bowel disease: a population-based study.
 Am J Gastroenterol 2001; 96:1116.